department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange.md

 You’ll need to apply for benefits and submit your evidence (supporting documents).

 **If you have an illness believed to be caused by Agent Orange,** you won’t need to show the problem started during—or got worse because of—your military service.
-This is because we believe that certain diseases are the result of exposure to herbicides (called "presumptive diseases"). <br>
+This is because we believe that certain diseases are the result of exposure to herbicides.
+We refer to these as presumptive diseases. <br>
 [See the list of Agent Orange‒related illnesses](/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/diseases/).

 <div class="usa-accordion">